 My best advice in this situation is to get something that can be considered a carry-on bag.
 This will ensure that your belongings stay with you and you can avoid the check baggage fees.
 Most airlines permit carry-on bags up to 22″ x 14″ x 9″.

 You may conjointly see a limit of forty-five linear inches (length + breadth + height).
 Now we have to use those backpack size conversions I mentioned above.
-This is the guide for what size backpack for traveling are the best.
+This is the guide for what size backpack for traveling is the best.

 A pack measuring 22″ x 14″ x 9″ is 2,772 cubic inches in volume.
 Just multiply the three measurements together.
 2,772 cubic inches translates to 45.2 liters.
 A 45-liter pack will afford you all the space you will need for international travels with none of the hassles of checked luggage.